The '8-Year Rule of Social Security' — A Retirement Rule

 Profit and prosper with the best of expert advice - straight to your e-mail.

 While retirees draw income from various sources, Social Security remains the most commonly cited.
 According to the Transamerica Center for Retirement Studies, 91% of retirees expect to rely on it.
-When you file, anytime between age 62 and 70, can mean the difference between a smaller monthly check or a significantly larger one for life.
+When you file, anytime between ages 62 and 70, it can mean the difference between a smaller monthly check or a significantly larger one for life.

 Think of it as the “8-Year Rule of Social Security,” a strategic window that determines your permanent benefit.
 Understanding it — and getting the timing right — can be one of the most valuable decisions you make in retirement.